BasisResearch/collab-creatures/collab2/predictors_template.md

         self.grid_size = grid_size
         self.num_frames = frames

+        #TODO: update this so that omissions also count as missing data
         if foragersDF.isna.any():
             warnings.warn(f"Missing values in data.
 Specify handling by modifying skip_incomplete_frames argument to generate_all_predictors", UserWarning)